“A Spade With Which To Dig”

 Rambam Approves of Such an Approach

 Rambam, of course, approves of the practice of Zevulun and Yissachar.
-And while he holds that earning a living through the sweat of one’s brow is praiseworthy and pious behavior (according to Rambam [Hilkhot Tamud Torah 3:11],
+And while he holds that earning a living through the sweat of one’s brow is praiseworthy and pious behavior as he wrote in Laws of Tamud Torah 3:11:

-“One who earns a living through his own labors possesses a great virtue, and such was the custom of the early pietists, and one who behaves in this manner merits all honor and goodness in this world and attains the World to Come, as the verse states, ‘When you eat the labor of your hands, you shall be happy and it shall be well with you.’”),
+“One who earns a living through his own labors possesses a great virtue, and such was the custom of the initial pious people, and one who behaves in this manner merits all honor and goodness in this world and attains the World to Come, as the verse states, ‘When you eat the labor of your hands, you shall be happy and it shall be well with you.’”),

-We find, then, that the difference between the prohibition of supporting oneself through the Torah on the one hand, and the practice of Yissachar on the other, is in two areas: (a) the pure intention of the student, and (b) that it be done respectfully, not disgracefully.
+We find, then, that the difference between the prohibition of supporting oneself through the Torah on the one hand, and the practice of Yissachar on the other, is in two areas: (a) the pure intention of the student, and (b) that it be done in a respectful manner, and not disgracefully.
 Members of the tribe of Yissachar did not study Torah in order to earn a living.
-They no doubt had fields and were accustomed to working them.
-Rather, members of the tribe of Zevulun, possessing as they did great wealth, approached the tribe of Yissachar and encouraged them to spend more time studying Torah.
+Undoubtfuly, they possessed fields and were accustomed to working them.
+Rather, members of the tribe of Zevulun, being wealthy, approached the tribe of Yissachar and encouraged them to spend more time studying Torah.
 To this end the tribe of Zevulun would be willing to support them financially.
 It never occurred, though, to the tribe of Yissachar to approach the tribe of Zevulun in order to ask for such support.